 There are occasions when our concern about a child may mean that we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents, there may be exceptions to this when concerns are raised for the protection of a child.

 On very rare occasions Social Care, whilst undertaking an investigation under S47 of the Children Act 1989, may want to speak to a child without parents’ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk of harm.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

-The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
+The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Partnership, and the school has adopted a Child Protection Policy in line with this for the safety of all.
 If you want to know more about our procedures, please speak to Wendy Taylor or your child’s class teacher.
 The Child Protection and Safeguarding Policy can be found on the Chiltern Wood School website.